Gradient copolymer: Compatibilizing phase-separated polymer blends

 For the compatiabilization of immiscible blends, the gradient copolymer can be used by improving mechanical and optical properties of immiscible polymers and decreasing its dispersed phase to droplet size.
 The compatibilization has been tested by reduction in interfacial tension and steric hindrance against coalescence.
 This application is not available for block and graft copolymer because of its very low critical micelle concentration (cmc).
 However, the gradient copolymer, which has higher cmc and exhibits a broader interfacial coverage, can be applied to effective blend compatibilizers.

 A small amount of gradient copolymer (i.e.styrene/4-hydroxystyrene) is added to a polymer blend (i.e. polystyrene/polycaprolactone) during melt processing.
 The resulting interfacial copolymer helps to stabilize the dispersed phase due to the hydrogen-bonding effects of hydroxylstyrene with the polycaprolactone ester group.

 Impact modifiers and sound or vibration dampers

 The gradient copolymer have very broad glass transition temperature (Tg) in comparison with other copolymers, at least four times bigger than that of a random copolymer.
 This broad glass transition is one of the important features for vibration and acoustic damping applications.
 The broad Tg gives wide range of mechanical properties of material.
 The glass transition breadth can be adjusted by selection of monomers with different degrees of reactivity in their controlled radical polymerization (CRP).
 The strongly segregated styrene/4-hydroxystyrene (S/HS) gradient copolymer is used to study damping properties due to its unusual broad glass transition breadth.

 Potential applications

 There are many possible applications for gradient copolymer like pressure-sensitive adhesives, wetting agent, coating, or dispersion.
 However, these applications are not proved about its practical performance and stability as gradient copolymers.
+Recent studies have evaluated gradient copolymers as potential drug delivery carriers.
+Additionally, gradient copolymers have been shown the best 19F MRI signal-to-noise ratio in comparison with the analogue block copolymer structures, making them most promising as 19F MRI contrast agents.